iztoksvetik/awscliffnotes/storage.md

 ### Block storage types

+ - **Instance:**
- - **Instance:** ephemeral storage (terminated with instance) attached to host hardware.
-Similar to EBS in initial configuration, functionally resemble a directly attached disk
+   - ephemeral storage (terminated with instance), persists on reboot, lost on termination/hibernation/stopping
+   - physically attached to host computer
+   - similar to EBS in initial configuration, functionally resemble a directly attached disk
+   - cannot be detached and moved to another instance
+ - **Amazon EBS:**
- - **Amazon EBS:** attach to an instance, can be moved between instances.
-Volumes are persistent.
+   - attach to an instance, can be moved between instances
+   - volumes are persistent
+ - **Snapshots:**
- - **Snapshots:** incremental point-in-time copies of the data of EBS volumes.
-Used to restore volumes, resize, move between AZs or Regions.
-Can use Amazon Data Lifecycle Manager (Amazon DLM) to automate.
+   - incremental point-in-time copies of the data of EBS volumes
+   - used to restore volumes, resize, move between AZs or Regions
+   - can use Amazon Data Lifecycle Manager (Amazon DLM) to automate

 ### Volume types